What are web bots, how they affect e-commerce, and an extremely simple machine-learning recipe to fight them.

 The actual method leverages machine learning, but to keep things easy to understand, we will avoid using technical lingo.

 Bots usually don’t behave like humans, that’s why we want to identify bots by their behavior.
 We understand behavior better when looking to several independent characteristics of visits.
 Let’s call these characteristics “features”, borrowing the term from the discipline of machine learning.
-Depending on your software stack, there are many features that is possible to use to identify bots; we have dozens of them in the ShimmerCat for Business stack.
+Depending on your software stack, there are many features that is possible to use to identify bots; we have dozens of them in the ShimmerCat stack.
 Some of the features are better though, and with careful selection two to three features can identify a bot with 95% confidence.

 Features are divided in “features used for learning” and “high confidence features”.
 High confidence features allow you to identify some visitors with high confidence as either humans or bots.
 For example, Google bot identifies itself as a bot, and so do many other bots.
 On the other hand, humans are the only ones with credit cards and putting orders in your system.